Covercrete Colours: Choosing The Right Colour For Your Home

 Silver Sands

-Where they cause problems is heat and fade.
-A near-black covercrete patio or pool surround in full Gold Coast sun gets hot enough underfoot that you notice it through the soles of your feet — sometimes hot enough that bare feet aren’t comfortable on it in the middle of the day.
-UV fade is also more visible on a near-black slab than on a mid-tone, because there’s nowhere for the fade to hide.
+The trade-offs are heat and fade.
+A near-black patio or pool surround in full Gold Coast sun gets hot enough underfoot that you feel it through your soles — sometimes too hot for bare feet in the middle of the day.
+UV fade also shows more on a near-black slab, because there’s nowhere for it to hide.
+For driveways, Charcoal and Gunmetal are strong with modern dark trims or a darker roof; Jet Black is the one to think twice about — striking, but rarely the practical pick for hot, exposed areas.

 Jet Black